LaughneyLab/ContactTracing_tutorial/README.md

 docker run --rm -d -v $WORKDIR:/data -p 8888:8888 docker.io/biohpc/scrna2023 /root/scripts/startJupyter.sh /data
 ```

 This should output a container ID (or you can retrieve it with `docker ps`).
-You can use this container ID to get the notebook token using the command: `docker exec -it <containerID> jupyter lab list`.
+You can use this container ID to get the notebook token using the command: `docker exec <containerID> jupyter server list`.
 This should provide the URL/token you need to log into the jupyter notebook.

 Use your browser to go to this URL, or you can go to localhost:8888 and enter the token.